UNFAIR DISMISSAL FOR WHISTLEBLOWING

-Negotiating a settlement is not something a Protect Advisor can assist with, if you’re not a trade union member please contact one of the employment law specialists on our referral page.
+Negotiating a settlement is not something a Protect Adviser can assist with.
+You can contact your trade union or one of the employment law specialists on our referral page.

 Escalating the concern

 Going through Employment Tribunal or a settlement agreement process can be stressful at the best of times, and understandably the concerns you’ve been raising may take a backseat.
 If you believe the concerns you’ve raised have not been addressed, then you could raise the concerns with a regulator.
 If you feel that the tribunal process or the settlement negotiations are preventing you from escalating your concerns, then please contact us for advice.